gesslar/glpu/doc/wiki/simul_efun/directory.md

 ### PARAMETERS

-    string path - The path of the directory to ensure.
+* `string path` - The path of the directory to ensure.

-### RETURNS

-    int - 1 if the directory exists or was created successfully, otherwise 0.

 ## DESCRIPTION